neelrudra2/dip_proj/README.md

 ## ▶️ How to Run

 1. Clone or download the repository
-2. Place the input image as `image.jpg` in the project directory
+2. Place the input image as `image3.jpeg` inside the `proj` folder
 3. Open MATLAB
 4. Run the script:

 ```matlab
 dip.m
 ```
-5. Observe output images and performance metrics
+5. Observe output images and performance graphs

 ---